gritzko/replicated.cc/swarm/testing/index.md

-# swarmdb testing plan
+# SwarmDB: testing plan

 Databases are likely the [most](https://www.sqlite.org/testing.html) heavily [tested](https://news.ycombinator.com/item?id=18442637) software products.
-Quite fortunately, swarmdb does not do any serious database things.
+Quite fortunately, SwarmDB does not do any serious database things (like custom allocators, thread pools and everything like that).
-It only adds CRDT data structures to RocksDB.
+It merely adds CRDT data structures to RocksDB.
+Well, and some other small things.

-That's why it only has four-five kinds of tests:
+That's why we only have 4-5 kinds of tests:

 ## Unit tests at `{ron,rdt,db}/test/`

-Unit tests minimally check the freshly written code.
+Unit tests quickly check the freshly written code.
-Often, tests are written before the code, just to solidify API.
+Often, tests are written before the code to solidify the API.
+Their tasks are:

-Their task is to make some basic sanity checks and initial debugging.
+1. do basic sanity checks and
+2. help with initial debugging.

 ## ACID (permutation) tests at `rdt/perm-test/`